codcod/go-repos/README.md

     # When path is not specified, the current directory will be used
 ```
 **Tip:**
-You can clone repos first and use these to generate your `config.yaml`:
+You can clone repositories first and use these to generate your `config.yaml`:

 ```sh
 mkdir cloned_repos && cd "$_"